wvlet/airframe/docs/src/main/tut/docs/internals.md

 ```
 As we have seen in the example of [Service Mix-in](use-cases.html#service-mix-in), if we need to manage hundreds of services,
-manually writing such object management codes will be cumbersome tasks.
+manually writing such object management functions will be cumbersome.
+Airframe helps you to oraganize building service objects.

 ## Instantiation Methods

-When `bind[X]` is used, according to the type of `X` different codes will be generated:
+When `bind[X]` is used, according to the type of `X` different code can be generated:

 - If `X` is a non-abstract trait, the generated code will be like the above.
 - If `X` is a non-abstract class that has a primary constructor, Airframe inject dependencies to the constructor arguments: